appstract/laravel-tracer/README.md

 Rokr\Tracer\TracerServiceProvider::class,
 ```

-Finally publish the config file
+Publish the config file
 ```sh
 php artisan vendor:publish
 ```
+A tracer.php file will be created in your app/config directory.
+If your views are located at another directory you can set the correct path here.

 ## Basic Usage